tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 <HighlightBox type="info">

-Fun fact: Cryptographic systems are not exclusive of one another.
+Fun fact: cryptographic systems are not exclusive to one another.
 In hybrid systems, symmetrical and asymmetrical cryptography is combined.
 For example, asymmetric encryption could be employed to transfer symmetric encryption, which would then be used as an encryption key for the message.
 Examples of these hybrid cryptosystems are [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) and [SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security).

 </HighlightBox>